 The Red Sea is considered one of the world’s top dive destinations.
 With over 1,000 species of fish, vibrant soft corals, unique topographies, world-class wreck diving and sharks, the Red Sea is at the top of most divers’ bucket lists.
 Divers joining a liveaboard in Egypt can experience the SS Thistlegorm, one of the most famous wreck dives in the world.
 Trips to Brothers Islands, Daedalus and Elphinstone reefs produce close encounters with a variety of sharks including oceanic whitetips, grey reef and hammerhead sharks.
 Tiran and Ras Mohamed National Park, in the Northern Red Sea, is where you will find Shark Reef and Yolanda Reef, which are teeming with fish life, covered with coral and home to its namesake wreckage Yolanda.

-Intro to the Red Sea
+Red Sea Diving

 The Red Sea is one of the world’s top dive destinations.
 Vibrantly colored reefs, world-class wrecks and an excellent variety of dive sites attract divers from around the globe to this underwater paradise.
 With reefs, wrecks, dolphins, sharks, Spanish dancers and giant clams, the Red Sea offers unique diving experiences to those who make the journey.